zer0cache/matic-docs/docs/contribute/writing-style.md

 If you are writing about a specific product, ensure the document resembles that product.
 Previously, the Polygon documentation was generalized, based around Polygon PoS.
-Now that there are multiple Polygon-based products, contributors need be wary about their contributions.
+Now that there are multiple Polygon-based products, contributors need be wary about their additions.

-For instance, "Deloying a smart contract on Polygon using ####" is ambiguous.
+For instance, "Deploying a smart contract on Polygon using ####" is ambiguous.
 If this tutorial was referring to Polygon PoS, it should be clear, as in, "Deploying a smart contract on Polygon PoS using ####".
 Using the same example with a Polygon Rollup, like Polygon Hermez, "Deploying a smart contract on Polygon Hermez using ####".